Hidden Magnetic Texture in the Pseudogap Phase of High-Tc $YBa_{2}Cu_{3}O_{6.6}$

 Following all these observations, one can build real space pictures based on loop currents to account for both IUC order and hidden $q=1/2$ magnetism.
-As originally proposed in \cite{Simon02,Shekhter09}, LCs are conveniently characterized by four degenerate states that can be represented by anapole moments pointing along the four planar unit cell diagonals as displayed in Fig. \ref{Fig4}.a where each color corresponds to a given anapole orientation.
-Interestingly, a simple model composed of $2\times 2$ $LCs$, covering 4 unit cells, with anapoles turned at 90$^{\circ}$ at each adjacent unit cell \cite{bourges2021-online} (represented in Fig. \ref{Fig4}.b) nicely agrees with the measured structure factor of the $q=1/2$ magnetism.
-This anapole-vortex-like state corresponds to the smallest possible domain (P=1) of $LC$s supercell recently proposed to break $LT$ \cite{Varma19}.
-The pattern is both chiral and $P$ -breaking, and therefore of $mm2$ symmetry as it has been recently reported from photogalvanic experiments \cite{Lim20}.
+As originally proposed in \cite{Simon02,Shekhter09}, LCs are conveniently characterized by four degenerate states that can be represented by anapole moments pointing along the four planar unit cell diagonals as displayed in Fig. \ref{Fig5}.a where each color corresponds to a given anapole orientation.
+Using these four basic states, one can build an anapole-vortex-like phase represented in Fig. \ref{Fig5}.b that also describes the $q=1/2$ magnetism.
+It is similar to Fig. \ref{Fig4}.b but now with anapoles located on the $Cu$-site \cite{Varma19}.
+The pattern is both chiral and $P$-breaking, and therefore of $mm2$ symmetry as it has been recently reported from photogalvanic experiments \cite{Lim20}.
+The amplitude of the total magnetic scattering has been estimated in absolute units after calibration by the intensity of the reference (1,0,0) nuclear Bragg peak.
+This magnetic intensity is weak and represents only $\sim 0.3\pm 0.1$ mbarn once integrated in momentum space, which is about 10-15 times lower than the one reported for the long range ordered ($q=0$) $IUC$-magnetism at the (1,0,0) position \cite{fauque06,Mook08,Bourges11,Mangin17}.
+This explains why the magnetic signal remained hidden in previous experiments.
+To give an order of magnitude, this would correspond to an estimate of the magnetic moment per loop current triangle of $\sim$ 0.02 $\mu_B$ considering the pattern of Fig.\ref{Fig5}.b under the assumption of a homogeneous distribution of moments where all unit cells contribute to the magnetic signal.
+However, as the $q=1/2$ magnetism is at short range, this hypothesis is not consistent with the data, leading instead to a picture that one unit-cell over four contributes to the $q=1/2$ magnetism (see below), leading therefore to a much larger moment of $\gtrsim$ 0.08 $\mu_B$ per unit cell.

 A natural question is then what can be the interplay between both LCs phases with distinct propagation wave-vectors, $q=0$ and $q=1/2$ ?
-First, the short-range nature of the observed correlations implies $2\times 2$ $LCs$ islands of only about $\sim$ 20-25 \AA.
+First, the short range nature of the observed correlations implies $2\times 2$ $LCs$ islands of only about $\sim$ 20-25 \AA.
 This therefore precludes a uniform distribution of $2\times 2$ $LCs$ superposed to LCs that respect LT.
+Inhomogeneous pictures in real space should be considered instead, revealing a hidden anapolar or magnetic texture.
+How can a unifom LC order coexist with a modulated one at short range ?
+This can be accounted for by locating the short range modulated phase at the domains walls between the long range uniform ($q=0$) domains.
+Along the same line of thought and by analogy with the framework of electronic liquid crystals of coexisting smectic modulations and intra-unit-cell nematicity \cite{mesaros2011}, one can speculate about the coexistence of a "smectic" short range ($q=1/2$) $2\times 2$ $LCs$ magnetism with a "nematic" ($q=0$) longer range magnetism (ferro-anapolar).